LichtargeLab/EA-Wavelet/README.md

-# EAWavelet
+# GeneEMBED

-EAWavelet is a graph learning based approach to identify potential disease-gene relations using molecular network information in conjunction with patient specific mutational data.
+GeneEMBED is a graph learning based approach to identify potential disease-gene relations using molecular network information in conjunction with patient specific mutational data.
 Node embedding itself is performed using the GraphWave algorithm pioneered by Donnat et al (https://github.com/snap-stanford/graphwave).
 The embedding portion of this repository is a replica of Donnat et al's repository with modifications needed to lift over from python 2 to python 3.

 The output is a ranked list of genes with corresponding PCA-distances, z-scores, p-values, and corresponding FDR-values